St Michael's Church, Southampton: Interior

 The walls average 3 ft 10in in thickness and are pierced towards the chancel, nave and transepts with semi-circular arches of a single square order.
 The arches are of equal span but are irregularly placed in their respective sides.

 The chancel is 22 ft 6in square.
 The lower part of the east wall is substantially 12th century.
 There is a triple arch piscina with double "bason" (c.1260) and a 15th-century single piscina.

 The north and south chapels, flanking the chancel, open to the chancel by fine arches of two chamfered orders.
 The south chapel, now used as a vestry, has a four-light east window similar to that in the north chapel.
 The 15 ft wide arch (now blocked up) leading to the chantry is in the south wall.
 The organ is raised above the choir vestry (in what was the south transept) which is separated from the south aisle of the nave by a screen, on which is mounted the only medieval woodwork remaining in the church.

 The north chapel was originally known as the Mayor's or Corporation Chapel because, until 1835, the mayor was "sworn in" there.
 From 1677 onwards, the ceremony was performed without a sermon for in that year the mayor and councillors took exception to being abused from the pulpit by the Vicar, Rev. Thomas Butler.
 The chapel's four-light east window has renewed 15th-century tracery and glass of 1872.
 In the eastern jamb of the window in the north wall is a merchant's mark, a square sunk panel with a shield bearing a monogram – the sign of the Woolstaplers' Guild.
 Opposite the north door, there is a 13th-century piscina.

 The south wall dates from the 15th century and has two square headed 15th-century windows.
 The north wall has two-light late 14th-century windows enclosed within acutely pointed heads.
 To the west of the second window is the blocked north doorway, adjoining the east jamb of which is a 15th-century holy water stoup.

 Windows

 The East Window depicts the five churches of medieval Southampton: St. John's (pulled down in 1708), St. Lawrence (pulled down between the wars), St. Michael's, Holyrood (bombed in 1940) and All Saints' (destroyed by bombing in 1940).

 The West Window depicts St Michael slaying the dragon.

 Furnishings

 Font

-The font was made in about 1170 from a single block of black Tournai marble and is one of four such fonts in Hampshire.
+The font was made in about 1170 from a single block of black Tournai marble and is one of four such fonts in Hampshire with a further 3 in the rest of England.
+The pillars of the font are made from Purbeck Marble.